 With respect to its own operating units, there are new environmental obligations in place, specifically involving compliance of certain standards: "Normas de los Estándares de Calidad Ambiental para Suelo - ECA Suelo (D.S.
 No.002-2013-MINAM, D.S.
 No.002-2014-MINAM, R.M.
 No.085-2014-MINAM, R.M.
 No.034-2015-MINAM and D.S.
 No.013-2015-MINAM)" that will require other expenses to be incurred by the Company to conduct a number of different technical studies as required under said new regulations.
-In addition, for the year 2018 the Operational Environmental Remediation Program was executed for US\$430 thousand (equivalent to S/1,395 thousand), Conchán for US\$215 thousand (equivalent to S/698 thousand), Oleoducto for US\$263 thousand (equivalent to S/853 thousand), Selva for US\$175 thousand (equivalent to S/567 thousand), Commercial Management for US\$209 thousand (equivalent to S/677 thousand) and Explotación for US\$329 thousand (equivalent to S/1,068 thousand).
-During 2019 we did not charge any amount to the accounts corresponding to the Environmental Remediation Program ("Programa de Remediación Ambiental - PRA") within the framework of ECA Suelo.
+In addition, for the year 2018 the Operational Environmental Remediation Program was executed for US\$430 thousand (equivalent to S/1,395 thousand), Conchán for US\$215 thousand (equivalent to S/698 thousand), Oleoducto for US\$263 thousand (equivalent to S/853 thousand), Selva for US\$175 thousand (equivalent to S/567 thousand) and Explotación for US\$329 thousand (equivalent to S/1,068 thousand).

-During 2017 the "Service of identification of possibly polluted places was completed (identifying sampling) that are over the environmental quality standards for soil in the operations of PETROPERÚ S.A." for a total budgeted amount of US\$2,670 thousand (equivalent to S/9,347 thousand), representing 99.94% of the contractual amount.
+During 2017, the "Service of identification of possibly polluted places was completed (identifying sampling) that are over the environmental quality standards for soil in the operations of PETROPERÚ S.A." for a total budgeted amount of US\$2,670 thousand (equivalent to S/9,347 thousand), representing 99.94% of the contractual amount.
 With regard to the 0.06% reduction in the unimplemented amount; this resulted from lower consumption than budgeted for field work implementation as part of the service rendering, based on the approved monthly valuations and the sign-off of those responsible for managing the contract.